Clinical Supervision

 I believe the personal is professional is political.

-I bring an Anti-Oppressive, Trauma-Informed, Response-Based Practice lens as as supervisor.
+I work primarily from an Anti-Oppressive Practice, Trauma-Informed / Trauma-and-Violence-Informed (you can ask if you’re not sure about the difference between the two), Response-Based Practice, and Liberation lens as as supervisor.
 I think it is important to center Anti-Oppressive Practice and social justice as imperfect allies that lean in.
-I centre the service-user, ethical practice and justice (although these things may occasionally conflict).
+I center the service-user, ethical practice and justice (although these things may occasionally feel like they are in conflict).

-Trauma-informed care is a social justice framework when done well as it needs to be more than a focus on the neurobiology of an individual, and expand to include awareness and disruption of the systemic contributors injustice and violence.
+Truly trauma-informed care is a social justice framework that needs to be more than a focus on the neurobiology and reactions of an individual, and expand to include recognition and disruption of the systemic contributors to trauma and violence.
+This where the phrasing of Trauma-and-Violence-Informed Care/Practice originated.

 What supervision sessions are like with me:

-As a supervisor I move between role of mentor, coach, educator, counsellor, and consultant depending on the needs and context of the individual situation.
-I look at things systemically, employ a narrative approach and am very relational.
+As a supervisor I move between roles of mentor, coach, educator, counsellor, and consultant depending on the needs and context of each situation.
+My ideal supervision relationship is very relational, reflective and long-term.

-I aim to create a feeling of psychological safety where we can both admit to not knowing something, being imperfect, trying and failing and trying again.
+I work together with you to build trust and respect so that hopefully there’s a feeling of psychological safety where we can both admit to not knowing something, being imperfect, and trying things out.

 I will not shame you for being human and don’t believe I am an expert who knows everything.

-Our supervision sessions will blend theory, values, personal experiences, solidarity, leaning into discomfort, discussions about power, criticism of oppressive systems including the AASW and government, and embracing imperfection and growth mindset.
+Our supervision sessions will blend theory, values, sharing personal and professional experiences, solidarity, leaning into discomfort, discussions about power, criticism of oppressive systems including the AASW, and embracing imperfection and a growth mindset.

 What we can discuss